 The FN FAL is often referred to as “The Right Arm of the Free World.”
 If one examines the NATO table of organization and equipment from the 1950s through the 1990s, this title seems difficult to dispute on the surface.
 However, the Heckler and Koch G3, and its more ubiquitous little brother, the MP5, can be found everywhere the FAL is and was and, frankly, beyond.
-The simple fact is, the roller-delayed system was the foundation for a more robust, more reliable firearm that functioned from Norway to Germany to Turkey to the Middle East, to the Belgian Congo and to Central and South America, without requiring modifications to accommodate for harsh climates.
+The simple fact is, the roller-delayed system was the foundation for a more robust, more reliable firearm that functioned from Norway to Germany to the Middle East, to the Belgian Congo and to Central and South America, without requiring modifications to accommodate for harsh climates.
 The G3 is so robust that it is still being produced for active service in some of the most demanding and unforgiving environments on the planet.
 The G3 is the West’s AK: It is iconic because it works.
 As such, HK has issued many licenses over the years.
 Here is a brief rundown of some of the places HK designs have been produced under license.

 MEXICO: Surprising to some, Mexico is a longtime HK licensee as well.
 Scandals aside, a variety of HK products have been and are still produced in Mexico by SEDENA (Secretaria de la Defensa Nacional).
-Like Turkey, Mexico has a long history of relations with Germany and German arms manufacturers, which continued to flourish after World War II.
+Mexico has a long history of relations with Germany and German arms manufacturers, which continued to flourish after World War II.
 The Mexican military and police use HK products extensively in their brave and ceaseless struggle against crime.
 Unfortunately, many of those products, including some directly from Germany, have illicitly found their way into the hands of the cartels.

 SAUDI ARABIA: The Al Kharj Arsenal in Saudi Arabia is another longtime HK licensee.
 Outside the relative luxury of the large cities, Saudi offers some of the harshest conditions on earth, combining scorching heat with talcum-fine sand, which finds its way into every crack and crevice on man, beast, and firearm.
 There is a simple reason why HK-design firearms, as opposed to other platforms, are produced there: they work in unforgiving environments.